aewshopping/ssg-deploy-test/src/posts/opinion/2023-04-01-lessons-from-history.md

 We are concerned that where School of History teachers have made predictions based on their Lessons of History, the success rate of these predictions is disappointingly low.
 For example:

 1. Teacher Marx predicted the triumph of the bourgeoisie and then proletariat in the 19th century.
-2. Teacher Ehrlich[^1] predicted a Malthusian trap in 1968 and the global starvation of millions.
+2. Teacher Ehrlich[^1] predicted a Malthusian trap in 1968 and the imminent global starvation of millions.
 3. Teacher Fukuyama predicted the end of history and the triumph of the liberal order in 1992.

 Events have subsequently shown that these predictions are at best still awaiting proof, and at worst spectacularly incorrect.